epfllibrary/latex-course/_episodes/03-Text.md

 With the commands ```\textit{...}``` and ```\textbf{...}```, you can modify parts of the text.
 Keep in mind that such modifications are useful to emphasize your point but should be used consistently and parsimoniously.

-The size of the font can be changed with the following commands : (from the smallest to the biggest)
+The relative size of the font can be changed with the following commands : (from the smallest to the biggest, the actual font size is relative to the size specified in the ```documentclass```
+)
 * ```\tiny```
 * ```\small```
 * ```\normalsize```